kojoluh/kojoluh/README.md

 - 🔭 I’m currently working on polishing and improving as a Solutions Architect / Cloud Architect / Snr Software Engineer
 - 🌱 I’m currently learning to improve my skills in Cloud development focusing on AWS and Azure
-- 👯 I’m looking to collaborate on Cloud Development, Serverless Architecture, API development, Microservices using Typescript, NodeJs, React, NextJs, Python, Laravel, MySQL, MSSQL, AWS, Azure, etc.
+- 👯 I’m looking to collaborate on Cloud Development, Serverless Architecture, API development, Microservices using Go, Typescript, NodeJs, NestJs, React, NextJs, Python, Laravel, MySQL, MSSQL, AWS, Azure, etc.
 <!-- - 🤔 I’m looking for help with ...
 - 💬 Ask me about ... -->
 - 📫 How to reach me: luhfluh@gmail.com / https://www.linkedin.com/in/foster-kojo-luh-21785984